Linguistics 001 Lectures 7 & 8 Sound Structure of Language

 The first goal is to put language sound structure in context.
 Why do human languages have a sound structure about which we need to say anything more than "vocal communication is based on noises made with the eating and breathing apparatus"?
 What are the apparent "design requirements" for this system, and how does are they fulfilled?

-what the language sound systems are like.
-In order to do this, we will
+language sound systems are like.
+In order to do this, we will go

-go over, in a certain amount of detail, a few aspects of the phonetics
+over, in a certain amount of detail, a few aspects of the

-and phonology of English, and also a bit about the phonetic and phonology
+phonetics and phonology of English, and also a bit about the

 We can list a few characteristics of human spoken languages: